fusion94/fusion94.org/_posts/2025-07-08-from-apple-park-to-remote-ranch.md

 The first few weeks were jarring.
 No more walking to someone's desk for a quick chat.
 No more reading body language in a room full of engineers.
 Instead, I had Slack messages, Zoom calls, and the occasional "Can you hear me?" interrupting critical discussions.

-But here's what I discovered: the constraints of remote work can actually accelerate cultural transformation.
+But here's what I discovered: the constraints of remote work can actually2 accelerate cultural transformation.

 ## Building Trust at Distance